ozwaldorf/carburetor/docs/home.md

-Whether to enable transparency in background colors
+Whether to enable transparency in background colors\.